Give And Take

 Is there a bright side to the bedlam unleashed by 45’s insanity?
 I believe so.
 Americans have witnessed how not to preside over our democracy in real time.
 Now that’s a powerful civics lesson.

-Once misunderstood, most American’s were reminded how the Electoral College functioned—a big deal demonstrating how a candidate can win the Electoral College, but not the popular vote.
+Once misunderstood, most American’s were reminded how the Electoral College functions—a big deal demonstrating how a candidate can win the Electoral College, but not the popular vote.
 From irregularities identified in the 2016 race, shocked citizens across the country wonder if this election procedure has a purpose in the 21st Century.

 The legal tradition of checks and balances took a rough bruising with Congressmen and Senators scurrying to the Oval Office to kiss the ring of their messiah.
 Two clearly illegal actions by the President; pressing Volodymyr Zelensky of Ukraine to open an inquiry on Hunter Biden, and Trump would offer an invitation to Washington.The second came after the January 6th insurrection using violence to disrupt the ceremonial certification of Electoral College.
 The House impeached both times, and the Senate refused to convict.
 The moral of that story?
 The Executive Branch went rogue and the upper chamber of the Legislative Branch failed in their duty.
 However, both branches somehow remained intact and horrified voters learned what they didn’t want.